Professional Summary (about me)

 As a doctoral student, I taught communication classes and assisted faculty with instructional design.
 I created and revised content for both online learning and face-to-face instruction.
 I earned my Ph.D. in Strategic Communication, with a dissertation focused on the films of Terrence Malick.
 I developed a methodology for analyzing Malick’s films through the lens of New Hollywood poetics, exploring how those stylistic elements shaped and informed his choices as a filmmaker and visual storyteller.

-As a higher education professional, I’ve taught undergraduate students across a wide range of institutions—from large public universities to small private art schools to growing regional colleges.
+As a longtime higher education professional, I’ve taught undergraduate students across a wide range of institutions—from large public universities to small private liberal arts schools to growing regional colleges.

 Recently, I returned to the academy as a student to receive formal training in instructional design and online teaching and learning.